Introduction to the School Canteens and Other School Food Services Policy

 The policy applies to all school food services, such as vending machines, classroom/curriculum activities, sports days, special events, external lunch order services from milk bars or breakfast clubs.

-It is mandatory for all Victorian Government schools, and is strongly recommended for implementation in independent and Catholic schools.
+It is strongly recommended for all Victorian Government schools, and in independent and Catholic schools.

 The policy also outlines the importance of food selection to reflect the Australian Dietary Guidelines and cultural diversity.
 Food selection also includes choosing fresh foods over processed foods, and appropriate portion sizes for varying age groups.